The following schedule is currently in effect:

 Portfolio Energy Credits and Credit Multipliers

 The Public Utilities Commission of Nevada (PUCN) has established a program to allow energy providers to buy and sell portfolio energy credits (PECs) in order to meet energy portfolio requirements.
-One PEC represents one kilowatt-hour (kWh) of electricity generated by a portfolio energy system, with the exception of photovoltaics (PV), for which 2.4 PECs are credited per one actual kWh of energy produced.
-Per SB 252 (2013) this multiplier will end for new solar systems installed after December 31, 2015, but will continue for existing net metered solar PV systems.
-An adder of 0.05 is tacked on to the 2.4 multiplier for PV if the system is deemed by the PUCN to be a customer-maintained distributed generation system; that is, customer-sited PV is eligible for a 2.45 multiplier.
-In addition, the number of kWh saved by energy efficiency measures is multiplied by 1.05 to determine the number of PECs.
-For electricity saved during peak periods as a result of efficiency measures, the credit multiplier is increased to 2.0.
+One PEC represents one kilowatt-hour (kWh) of electricity generated by a portfolio energy system, with the exception of customer-sited photovoltaics (PV) placed into service by 2015, for which 2.4 PECs are credited per one actual kWh of energy produced.
+Per SB 252 (2013) this multiplier will end for new solar systems installed after December 31, 2015, but will continue for existing solar PV systems.
+For electricity saved during peak periods as a result of efficiency measures, the credit multiplier is 2.0.

-AB 388 (2013) clarified that the amount of energy provided by a system does not include any electricity generated by the system and used for its basic operations that reduce the amount of electricity delivered to the grid.
-The legislation specifically references electricity used for the heating, lighting, air conditioning and equipment of a building located on the site; and electricity used by a geothermal facility for the extraction and transportation of geothermal brine or used to pump or compress geothermal brine.
+AB 388 (2013) clarified that the amount of energy provided by a system used in calculating PECs does not include any electricity generated by the system and used for its basic operations that reduce the amount of electricity delivered to the grid.
+The legislation specifically excludes electricity used for the heating, lighting, air conditioning and equipment of a building located on the site from portfolio eligibility, but specifically allows the electricity used by a geothermal facility for the extraction and transportation of geothermal brine or used to pump or compress geothermal brine.
 These amendments apply to any facility placed into service on or after January 1, 2016; however, systems which are placed into service after that date but had contracts in place prior to December 31, 2012 are grandfathered in.

 350 Megawatt Requirement (NV Energy)